Meghla18/Attendance-Monitoring-System/README.md

 🔹 Graphical Analytics – Represent attendance data using graphs and charts.

-🔹 Mobile App Integration – Extend functionality to a mobile platform.
+🔹 Mobile App Integration – Extend functionality to a mobile platform using SpringBoot.

 ---